 Note: Base program and operational funding requests for the U.S. Environmental Protection Agency, U.S Department of Commerce, U.S. Department of Agriculture, and the U.S. Army Corps of Engineers are not included in the information provided within this Cross-Cut Budget Working Document.
-Footnotes:

-1 USACE CERP activities are part of the Central and Southern Florida Project (C&SF), but are presented separately from other C&SF activities.
+&lt;sup>1USACE CERP activities are part of the Central and Southern Florida Project (C&SF), but are presented separately from other C&SF activities.

-2 USACE FY 2006 Enacted reflects reductions for rescission and congressionally directed funding for the C&SF Upper St. Johns River project.
+&lt;sup>2 USACE FY 2006 Enacted reflects reductions for rescission and congressionally directed funding for the C&SF Upper St. Johns River project.

-3 Enacted numbers for USACE reflect reductions for any rescissions, but do not account for reductions due to savings and slippage.
+&lt;sup>3 Enacted numbers for USACE reflect reductions for any rescissions, but do not account for reductions due to savings and slippage.
 FY 2013 numbers reflect approved work allowances.